Mexico Field Trips, February and March 1980

 Up

-the next morning very early & had a very welcome breakfast of
+the next morning very early and had a very welcome breakfast of

-delicious melba toast with really good BUTTER & jam, with café
+delicious melba toast with really good BUTTER and jam, with café

 con leche.